 - Get chatting to the staff at your hostel, or even locals, for some local tips.
 This sort of advice is really helpful when you’re travelling by yourself.
 You’ll get to discover interesting areas, cool hangouts and historic gems.

 - Learn some Italian.
 English isn’t widely spoken, especially in more rural areas.
 Even a few words and phrases will help you chat with local people.

 - Don’t try and do too much.
-Trust us: there’s a ton of things to see and do in Italy.
+Trust us: there’s a ton of things to see and places to visit in Italy.
 Your guide book will tell you the same thing, but don’t feel like you have to do absolutely everything.
 Remember, sometimes just having an admin day, or a day to chill out, or even just hanging out in cafes all day, can be a good time to relax and rejuvenate away from a busy schedule of Italian sightseeing and travel.